Jacob (Lost): Before the crash of Oceanic Flight 815

-Jacob's next chronological appearance was in the sixth-season episode "Ab Aeterno" set in 1857 when Richard Alpert became shipwrecked on the island.
+Jacob's next chronological appearance was in the sixth-season episode "Ab Aeterno" set in 1867 when Richard Alpert became shipwrecked on the island.
 The Man in Black quickly manipulated him into attempting to kill Jacob.
 However, Jacob convinced Alpert to join him and granted him immortality, told him the true nature of the island, and made him his spokesperson.
 Whenever people crashed on the Island, Richard convinced them to come under Jacob's wing, thus creating the island natives dubbed "The Others".
 Richard was the leader at first, however it was eventually moved on to others like Charles Widmore, Eloise Hawking and eventually Ben Linus.
 Over time, Jacob had Richard recruit people from the mainland to become part of his group such as Juliet Burke and Tom Friendly.
 The leader of the Others would converse with Jacob and pass on his orders to the rest of the Others (who were not allowed to see him).
 However, when Ben became the leader, Jacob refused to show himself to Ben and Ben had to get the orders from Richard, sparking a deepening resentment Ben had toward Jacob regarding his own importance.

 For centuries, Jacob feared that The Man in Black would eventually kill him, so he chose candidates who would succeed him after his death.
 He visited Kate and Sawyer when they were children.
 Specifically, he protected Kate when she was caught stealing and touched her.
 He then made contact with a young Sawyer when he was writing a threatening note to Anthony Cooper.
 He later visited Sun-Hwa Kwon and Jin-Soo Kwon at their wedding and touched them to give his blessing.
 He also touched Locke when Locke apparently died after being pushed out a window of a very high building.
 He then touched Jack after Jack was taught about the counting to five strategy from his father.
 He visited Sayid Jarrah and this leads to saving him from dying with his wife.
 Hurley was touched by him right before boarding Ajira Flight 316.
-He managed to make all the candidates attend the Oceanic Flight 815 so they could crash on the island and succeed him.
+He managed to make all the candidates board Oceanic Flight 815 so they would crash on the island and succeed him.

-At some point before the crash of Ajira Flight 316, Jacob recruited his long-entrusted bodyguard Ilana Verdansky to help protect the remaining six candidates: Jack, Sawyer, Jin & Sun, Hurley, and Sayid.
+At some point before the crash of Ajira Flight 316, Jacob recruited his long-time bodyguard Ilana Verdansky to help protect the remaining six candidates: Jack, Sawyer, Jin & Sun, Hurley, and Sayid.
 In turn, Verdansky got a group of others including an associate named Bram, to facilitate the return of the candidates to the island on the Ajira flight and to act as Jacob's bodyguards.